shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ---

-## Week 2 Flavours of AI
+## ☞ Week 2 Flavours of AI

 ...culminating in neural networks, transformers, and attention.
 We'll start with the cyberneticists.
+And the Dartmouth meeting of 1955.
 We'll talk about 'intelligence' and what a problem _that_ is.

 ### Activities
 - **Freewriting**: given what we saw last week, and given what you read for this week, where are you starting from?
 What do you want to know?
 What questions have already emerged for you?
 (Write in chunks; interlink as appropriate)